CRutkowski/Kijiji-Scraper/README.md

 ## Configure
 The script **must read a configuration file to set mail server settings**.
 Default config file `config.yalm` is located in `~/.kijiji_scraper/` (MacOS/Linux), `%APPDATA%/.kijiji_scraper` (Windows) or directly in the install folder.
  - **Use `kijiji --init` to create config file and open with default text editor**, set the `sender`, `password` and `receiver` fields in config file.
- - Specify the Kijji URLs you wish to scrape at the bottom of the config file.
+ - You can specify the Kijji URLs you wish to scrape at the bottom of the config file.
 There are a few examples in the config to show the syntax.
- - You can also use default `config.yalm` file in the install folder but you must call `./main.py` directly, not `kijiji` command
+ - Alternatively you can use `--url URLs` to configure URLs to scrape and `--email` to set receivers addresses.

 **Note**: If you're using gmail, you'll have to go to 'My Account>Sign in & security>Connected apps & sites' then turn "Allow less secure apps" to "On" to allow the script to sign into gmail.

+**For development and retro-compatibility** You can also use default `config.yalm` file as the config file in the install folder but you must call `./main.py` directly, not `kijiji` command.

 ## Usage